Melania Trump Responds To Stormy Daniels’ ’60 Minutes’ Interview, First Lady’s Spokesperson Answers ‘NBC News’

 Melania Trump signaled soon after 60 Minutes aired on Sunday night that her main priority is her 11-year-old son, Barron.
 Grisham took to Twitter soon after the interview to urge news outlets reporting on “speculations” and “salacious gossip” that there’s a minor child whose name should be left out.
 The message was perceived as a loud and clear indicator that Melania’s immediate concern was for her son.
 While the media might wonder how the first lady is coping with all of the allegations, she’s not speaking about it publicly.

-Last week, ex-Playboy model, Karen McDougal, interviewed with CNN‘s Anderson Cooper regarding her allegations that she had an affair with Donald Trump around the same time that Stormy Daniels did, which was in 2006.
+Last week, ex-Playboy model Karen McDougal interviewed with CNN‘s Anderson Cooper regarding her allegations that she had an affair with Donald Trump around the same time that Stormy Daniels did, which was in 2006.
 Both women contend that they had a months-long affair with Trump soon after Melania gave birth to Barron.

 Melania Trump “focused on being a mom” in wake of Stormy Daniels interview https://t.co/nuiI3nOGP6 pic.twitter.com/Qj3fYnvuxA